antoBit/antodev/src/uses.md

 -   **[Firefox](https://www.mozilla.org/it/firefox/new/)**

-    Firefox is my go-to browser of choice when I'm doing anything CSS related.
+    Firefox is my go-to browser of choice when I'm doing anything CSS-related.
 Its developer tools are simply superior ([but don't listen to me, Kevin Powell knows this stuff better than I do](https://www.youtube.com/watch?v=a-V8GFtwjos)).

 ## Productivity

 -   **[Bear App](https://bear.app/)**

     I could talk for hours about Bear.
 It's a markdown note-taking app, but it's more than that.
-I use it to write my work tasks every week, blog posts, plan holidays, jot down quick notes.
-It's perfectly fine on the free plan, but I can assure you: it's one of those apps where you actively _feel the need to pay for the paid plan_ because they deserve it. \
+I use it to write my work-related tasks every week, blog posts, plan holidays, and jot down quick notes.
+It's perfectly fine on the free plan, but I can assure you: it's one of those apps where you actively _feel the need to pay for the paid plan_ because they deserve it.
-    \
-    I swear, I have an Android phone and I'm considering switching to iPhone just for their mobile app, I'm not kidding.

 -   **[Notion](https://www.notion.so/)**, it's the best when it comes to organising large documents into categories and it has many layouts and templates to choose from.